GeoNode/geonode/docs/install/core/index.rst

 .. code-block:: shell

   # Stop the container
-  sudo docker-compose stop
+  docker-compose stop

   # Restart the container in Daemon mode
-  sudo docker-compose -f docker-compose.yml -f docker-compose.override.<whatever>.yml up -d
+  docker-compose -f docker-compose.yml -f docker-compose.override.<whatever>.yml up -d

 Whenever you change the model, remember to run later from the image ``bash``:

 .. code-block:: shell